This Day in History: Apollo 8's Christmas at the moon

 What a way to celebrate Christmas?!
 They snapped the attached photo, forever memorializing their experience.

 In the end, the Apollo 8 crew would orbit the moon not just once, but ten times.
 The scariest part of the trip occurred during the last orbit, as the crew prepared to leave the moon and return to Earth.
-NASA could not communicate with its men anytime that they were behind the moon.
+NASA could not communicate with its men when they were behind the moon.
 Thus, the crew would need to perform an engine burn, unassisted, enabling the spaceship to leave its lunar orbit and head back to Earth.

 Would it work?